docdyhr/ansible-keyring/README.md

 ansible_become_pass="{{ lookup('pipe', './get_pass.py') }}"
 ```

-## Using ansible-vault vault-keyring-client.py with keychain
+## Using ansible-vault vault-keyring.py and vault-keyring-client.py with macOS Keyring / keychain

 This is a new type of vault-password script  (a 'client') that takes advantage of and enhances the multiple vault password support.